-- 1. Attend an APE Information Session.

-- 2. Identify and secure a site/project.

-- 3. Develop the APE Proposal and obtain approval by the Office of Public Health Practice before the APE begins.

-- 4. Register for MPH0092 Applied Practice Experience or MPH0090 Practicum. - 5.
+- 1. Attend an APE Information Session. - 2.
+Identify and secure a site/project. - 3.
+Develop the APE Proposal and obtain approval from the Office of Public Health Practice before the APE begins. - 4.
+Register for MPH0092 Applied Practice Experience or MPH0090 Practicum. - 5.
 Maintain an activity log to record all hours contributed toward the APE, and the specific activities performed. - 6.
-Participate in progress meetings with the preceptor as requested. - 7.
-Notify the Office of Public Health Practice if there are significant changes to the nature and scope of the APE so that it may be re-evaluated. - 8.
-Complete a postscript report.
-Submit the report with the Preceptor Evaluation Form to both the preceptor and track advisor. - 9.
-Upload all work products through Blackboard. - 10.
-Submit the signed proposal form, postscript report and completed evaluation to the Office of Public Health Practice. - 11.
+Participate in progress meetings with the preceptor as requested.

+- 7. Notify the Office of Public Health Practice if there are significant changes to the nature and scope of the APE so that it may be re-evaluated. - 8.
+Complete and submit all required deliverables (proposal, postscript report, work products, and evaluation) in a timely manner. - 9.
 Schedule a checkout appointment with the Office of Public Health Practice.